okta/samples-aspnet/primary-auth/README.md

 # ASP.NET MVC & Okta Authentication SDK Example

-This example shows you how to use the `Okta.Auth.Sdk` library to log in a user.
+This example shows you how to use the `Okta.Auth.Sdk` library to:

+* Log in a user
+* Change a user's password (only if the password has expired)

 The user's browser is first redirected to the self-hosted login page on your ASP.NET MVC application.
 Once the user is successfully authenticated via Okta, a `ClaimsIdentity` is created with the user's information.
+If the user's password has expired, the user will be redirected to a change password form.

 ## Prerequisites